-5.2: GENERAL DESCRIPTION:
+5.2 GENERAL DESCRIPTION

 The RGB CHAMPIONSHIP is for Competitors participating in twoseater (not tandem) cars powered by a series-production four-stroke motorcycle engine as detailed in 5.7 of these regulations.
-Limited Edition engines are not permitted.
-Cars will run in three classes: Class F: Front-engined cars up to 1000cc.
+Cars will run in two classes:

+Class F: Front-engined cars up to 1000cc.